 It is essential to make the project description understandable to scholars in other fields, while retaining enough detail to satisfy a specialist in the field of the proposal.

 Be sure to remove (not just hide) editing remarks and comments from the final draft before submission.
 Pay attention to the stated limits on length.
 The CV must be limited to one page.
 The proposal statement must not exceed one page; space for the required brief budget statement is provided on the application form.

 Do not request support for work which will be conducted prior to the announced date of awards, or so soon thereafter that the funds, if awarded, could not be applied to it.

 Funds for tuition or related expenses for personal professional education will not be provided.

 Generally funds will not be provided to support remuneration to participants in studies or stipends for research assistants.

 Please note: The Application Procedures change slightly from year to year, but the entire application must be submitted online at www.cosmosclubfoundation.org.
-Applications for a given year's program usually are accepted beginning in late summer, when revised procedures are posted on the Foundation's web site.
-The deadline for submissions this year was November 1, 2012.
+The deadline for submissions this year is November 4, 2013.

 Questions and other messages may be sent as e-mail messages to firstname.lastname@example.org.

 Evaluation and Selection